tcamack/memory-game-project/README.md

 # Udacity Memory Game Project
 The game board is made up of 16 tiles randomly arranged in a grid.
-They rearrange randomly every time the game is reset or the page is reloaded.
+They rearrange every time the game is reset or the page is reloaded.

 ## How to Play
 1. The player flips over one tile to reveal it's letter